Cretzer–Kyle Gang: History

 Soon after this robbery, the modus operandum of the gang changed as Cretzer, Kyle and Hartmann had all been identified by witnesses by this time as having participated in all the gang's robberies.
 Cretzer was reportedly absent when Kyle and Hartmann robbed $8,000 from another Seattle bank.
 Similarly, Cretzer was on his own when he walked out of a Los Angeles bank with $2,870 on January 28, 1937.
-John Hetzer made his first appearance with the gang during this time taking part in the robbery of a Portland bank with Kyle and Hartmann on March 29 which netted $18,195.
-This would be the gang's most successful bank job to date.
+On March 29, John Hetzer made his first appearance with the gang, taking part in the robbery of a Portland bank with Kyle and Hartmann, which netted $18,195.
+This was the gang's most successful bank job to date.

 Break-up of the Gang

-The authorities had begun to actively pursue the gang, the FBI by now focusing on criminal gangs outside the Midwest, and Hertzer was arrested by federal agents in a Los Angeles garage eight days after the robbery in Portland.
-The following day, the FBI raided the Stuart Hotel in Los Angeles but Hartmann committed suicide by shooting himself before agents entered his room.
+The authorities began to actively pursue the gang, the FBI by now focusing on criminal gangs outside the Midwest.
+Hertzer was arrested by federal agents in a Los Angeles garage eight days after the robbery in Portland.
+The following day, the FBI raided the Stuart Hotel in Los Angeles.
+Hartmann committed suicide by shooting himself before agents entered his room.

-On January 25, 1936, Edna Cretzer was taken into custody and charged with running a brothel in Pittsburg, California, however she quickly posted bail while her husband Joseph remained a fugitive.
+On January 25, 1936, Edna Cretzer was taken into custody and charged with running a brothel in Pittsburg, California.
+She quickly posted bail while her husband Joseph remained a fugitive.

-Cretzer and Kyle made one last attempt by fleeing to the Midwest where, only a few years before, so many outlaws such as John Dillinger and the Karpis-Barker Gang had success.
-The law finally caught up to Arnold Kyle when, on May 18, 1939, he was arrested in Minneapolis, Minnesota for drunk driving.
+Cretzer and Kyle fled to the Midwest where, only a few years before, so many outlaws such as John Dillinger and the Karpis-Barker Gang had success.
+On May 18, 1939, Arnold Kyle was arrested in Minneapolis, Minnesota for drunk driving.
 He claimed his name was Raymond Palmer, but fingerprints confirmed his identity and he was turned over to the FBI.
-He pleaded guilty to federal bank robbery charges and was sentenced to 25 years imprisonment at McNeil Island, ironically near the area where he robbed his first banks.
+He pleaded guilty to federal bank robbery charges and was sentenced to 25 years imprisonment at McNeil Island, near the area where he robbed his first banks.